Midpen closed escrow on a larger office building on Feburary 1, 2019 to meet its long-term office space needs.

 330 Distel Circle, Los Altos, CA.

-The public is invited to learn more about the preliminary office plans at an upcoming open house and board study session.
+The public is invited to learn more about the preliminary office plans at an informational meeting and board study session.

 Midpen’s success in growing the regional greenbelt has created an office space issue for the open space district.
 Since voters created the district in 1972, Midpen's focus has grown from primarily acquiring land for preservation to a more balanced delivery of its mission that also includes restoration and stewardship of natural resources, opening land for public enjoyment and education, and supporting sustainable agriculture on the San Mateo County coast.
 Midpen has been leasing additional office space since 2013 to house the staff necessary to accommodate this growth.